AndreiMirica19/Microbit-/README.md

 # Microbit-
-The purpose of this task is to implement a utility capable of executing Linux bash commands.
+The purpose of this task is to implement a microbit terminal capable of executing Linux bash commands.

 The Python script  reads commands from the keyboard that it executes.
 Once run, the executable will display a prompt in the form cmd: it will receive a command followed by the parameters.
 Pressing the ENTER key marks the end of the command.
 After each order, the program will display the result, if any, and then wait for another command.
 The program will end its execution by receiving the exit or quit command.